Concordium/concordium.github.io/source/mainnet/net/guides/tokens.rst

             .. image:: ../images/browser-wallet/send-tokens-select2.png
                 :width: 25%

         #.
 In the amount field enter the amount of the token you want to send.
 The number of decimal places depends on the token.
+To find the number of decimal places, you can click on the token as described in Inspect tokens.

         #.
 Add the receiver address.